-Words, like appearances, can be deceptive.
-The words that historians use to describe the intellectual and social aspects of the past often foster a false impression in modern minds.
-Words like “humanism,” “renaissance,” “feudalism,” “dark ages,” “enlightenment,” “dialectic,” are modern innovations—they reflect today’s sensibilities and not that of the past.
-The scholars in 15th century didn’t use the term “humanism”—they were not even aware of the concept of “humanism.”
-They didn’t think of their period as the Renaissance.
-Between 9th and 15th century, the politicians and intellectuals didn’t see their social system as feudalism or dark ages—they had a different conception of their society.
-The term “enlightenment” came into being in the middle of the 19th century and it quickly acquired a meaning that is different from the way the French Enlightenment philosophes saw themselves.
-Aristotle uses the word “dialectic,” not in the modern Kantian sense, but for the science of what happens when, instead of thinking by ourselves, we try to convince others.
+Like appearances, words can be deceptive.
+The words that historians use to describe the intellectual and social aspects of the past often foster a false impression in modern minds: “humanism,” “renaissance,” “feudalism,” “enlightenment,” “dialectic,” are modern linguistic innovations, which reflect today’s sensibilities and have little to with the past.
+The scholars in the fifteenth century didn’t use the term “humanism”; they were not aware of the concept of humanism—they didn’t think they were living in the period of the Renaissance.
+Between the ninth and fifteenth centuries, people didn’t see their social system as feudalism—they had a different conception of their society.
+The term “enlightenment” came into being in the middle of the nineteenth century and it quickly acquired a meaning that is different from the way the French Enlightenment philosophes saw themselves.
+Aristotle uses the word “dialectic,” not in the modern Kantian sense but for the science of what happens when, instead of thinking by ourselves, we try to convince others.